OpenSaucedHub/advanced-git-sync/README.md

 > [!TIP]
 >
-> Tags syncing is automatically enabled if releases syncing is enabled to avoid orphaning releases.
+> - Tags syncing is automatically enabled if releases syncing is enabled to avoid orphaning
+>   releases.
+> - labels can be either a string or an array of strings.

 ## Accepted Configuration